Student movements in Korea: 2011 demonstration for university tuition

-In the election pledge, the new government promised to lower university tuition, but they failed to fulfill this pledge, funding being the biggest problem.
-College students and related organizations demanded that the government implement its pledge, saying that tuition is too expensive and students are too busy with their part-time jobs to properly attend to their school work.
-Civil society and the university students demonstrated every day.
-The students even did the 10,000 bae, 10,000 bows, aimed at removing 10,000 earthly desires, for a lower tuition fee.
-Eventually, the government did not implement the promised half-tuition fee, but they did increase the government scholarship for the low-income bracket.
+In his election pledge, President Lee Myung Bak promised to lower university tuition.
+Failure to fulfill the pledge was attributed to funding challenges.
+College students and associated organizations demanded that the government fulfill its promises, claiming that tuition was too expensive and students forced to work part-time jobs could not attend to their school work.
+Civil society and the university students demonstrated every day, with students performing the symbolic 10,000 bae, or 10,000 bows, representing the sacrifice of 10,000 earthly desires.
+Ultimately, the government did not implement the promised half-tuition fee, but did increase government scholarships for low-income students.

 2015–16 demonstration for comfort women agreement

-A number of NGOs and international organizations tried to investigate and resolve the essence of the comfort women issue for 25 years.
-On 28 December 2015, South Korea and Japan came to an agreement regarding 'comfort women' or abducted Korean women who were forced to work as sex slaves for Japanese soldiers during World War II.
-Representatives of colleges and citizens however declared this agreement inadequate.
-Eunhye Choi, president of the student body of Ewha Womans University, declared "The voice of the victims was excluded" and "There wasn't an apology from Japan.
+A number of NGOs and international organizations had been engaged in the addressing and investigation of the so called "comfort women issue" since the 1990s.
+On December 28, 2015, South Korea and Japan came to an agreement regarding the "comfort women," or abducted Korean women who were forced to work as sex slaves for Japanese soldiers during World War II.
+Representatives of colleges and citizen activists declared this agreement to be inadequate.
+Choi Eun Hye, student body president of Ewha Womans University, stated that "The voice of the victims was excluded" and "There wasn't an apology from Japan.
 It is a disgraceful agreement.
 Comfort women victims desired to be made clear about responsibility for forced mobilized labour at national level, formal apology, legal compensation, recording on textbook and punishment.
 So that the same thing and victimization would not occur again in this land."

 Student demonstrations were held at Kyonggi University at Seoul, Kyunghee University, Korea University, Dongguk University, Busan College of Education, Pusan National University, Sogang University, Seoul National University, Sungshin Women’s University, Sejong University, Yonsei University, Ewha Womans University, Hakuk University of Foreign Studies, Hanyang University, and Hongik University with attendees including 25 student body presidents and 250 national university student unions.

 Activists, including many students, staged various protests against the agreement as late as January 2016.

+2024–25 presidential impeachment protests

+University students and youth were prominently involved in the protests triggered by President Yoon Suk Yeol’s declaration of martial law and subsequent impeachment proceedings.